-Princess Eugenie engaged to marry
+Princess Eugenie announces engagement

 The wedding will take place at St George's Chapel, Windsor Castle, in the autumn.

-The princess met Mr Brooksbank, manager of Mayfair club Mahiki, while skiing.
+The princess met the former manager of Mayfair club Mahiki while skiing.
 They have dated for several years.

 It will be the second royal wedding at the chapel this year - Prince Harry and Meghan Markle will marry there in May.

+The Natural Sapphire company said the gem is named after the colour of a Lotus blossom.

+Princess Eugenie's ring - which has the oval sapphire surrounded by diamonds and set on a gold band - is similar in shape and design to her mother's engagement ring, which had a red ruby as the central stone.

-Princess Eugenie, 27, is the second daughter of Prince Andrew and Sarah, Duchess of York, and is eighth in line to the throne.
+The 27-year-old is the second daughter of Prince Andrew and Sarah, Duchess of York, and is eighth in line to the throne.

 She will keep her royal title when she marries Mr Brooksbank and will have the option to take his surname.